Last Updated on

 All business entities have their own set of rules and regulations meant to govern the way the business operates, who makes what decisions, and how profits or losses are distributed.
 For general corporations, these rules are called bylaws.
 In legal partnerships, the entity functions under what is called a partnership agreement.
 And when establishing a business as an LLC, it will follow the rules of an operating agreement*.

 In an LLC, the primary function of the operating agreement is to govern the relationship between the owners of the business.
+The operating agreement is different from the Articles of Organization.
+The Articles of Organization are what is filed with the Secretary of State when forming the LLC.

 When you choose to incorporate your business in the form of an LLC, you are choosing to make it an inherently flexible entity.
 It will allow you to designate investors as either active or passive in the running of the business, as well as name managers or delegate specific responsibilities.
 Your operating agreement can spell out how profits and losses are to be shared, and in which proportions agreed upon by the members.